OntimizeWeb/docs/docs/customization/23-icons.md

 ## Material Symbols Outlined

-Ontimize Web NGX 18 uses **Material Symbols Outlined** (a variable font) instead of the legacy Material Icons ligature font.
+Ontimize Web 18 uses **Material Symbols Outlined** (a variable font) instead of the legacy Material Icons ligature font.

 Update your `index.html` to load the new font: